primer-io/checkout-example-backend/.github/CONTRIBUTING.md

 ## Our Standards

-We have expectations of our own behaviour and the behaviour of others when conversing about our software.
+We have expectations of our own behaviour and the behaviour of others when interacting with us in our open source repos.

-- Use welcoming and inclusive language at all times
+* Use welcoming and inclusive language at all times
-- Be empathetic towards others at all times
+* Be empathetic towards others at all times
-- Be respectful of differing viewpoints and experiences
+* Be respectful of differing viewpoints and experiences
-- Gracefully accept constructive criticism
+* Gracefully accept constructive criticism
-- Focus on what is best for the existing members of the community
+* Focus on what is best for the existing members of the community

 There are some behaviours and forms of language that we won't tolerate when communicating with us about our software.
 Again, this applies to both our organisation members and those community members external to it.
 These include:

-- Sexualized language or imagery and unwelcome sexual attention or advances
+*  Sexualized language or imagery and unwelcome sexual attention or advances
-- Trolling, insulting and/or derogatory comments, and personal or political attacks
+* Trolling, insulting and/or derogatory comments, and personal or political attacks
-- Public or private harassment of individuals or groups
+* Public or private harassment of individuals or groups
-- Publishing others' private information (a.k.a "doxxing"), such as a physical or electronic address, without explicit permission from the owner
+* Publishing others' private information (a.k.a "doxxing"), such as a physical or electronic address, without explicit permission from the owner
-- Any other conduct that is antithetical to reasonable and polite discourse
+* Any other conduct that is antithetical to reasonable and polite discourse

 ## Our Commitments

 We appreciate contributions of all forms, but we are not obliged to accept them such that we will make changes to our software or repos to accommodate them.

 We will always make best efforts to discuss contributions, but are not obliged to provide timelines, contact details, or other information concerning commitments that we may or may not make to the contribution in question.

 ## Reporting issues